Jump To Topic

 When conventional approaches like physical therapy do not work or they are not enough to reduce the pain in the joint, hip resurfacing or hip replacement is an option.

 While the FDA has not ordered a general recall of metal-on-metal hip implants, several manufacturers have recalled individual models.
 The most extensive of these was executed by DePuy Orthopedics, a division of Johnson & Johnson, which recalled its ASR (Articular Surface Replacement) implant due to a high failure rate.
-Other manufacturers, such as Stryker, have also recalled select devices.
+There has also been Stryker and Zimmer hip replacement recalls of select devices.